-Better, Faster, Cheaper: A Conversation with Brent Dzekciorius (Dzek) and Andrea Trimarchi (Studio Formafantasma)
+Better, Faster, Cheaper: A Conversation with Brent Dzekciorius of Dzek and Andrea Trimarchi of Studio Formafantasma

 Esther Choi: How did the two of you meet?

 Brent Dzekciorius: Tinder, er, Grindr, I mean. [laughter]

 Andrea Trimarchi: Many years ago, I think, through our gallery in London.

 BD: I’m sure we met through Libby Sellers.
 I was an admirer of Formafantasma’s practice and Libby was representing them.
 At the time when we met, I didn’t really have the idea of my company or what I wanted it to be.
 I was still working at Phillips de Pury.
 I was interested in working with Formafantasma in a gallery sense, if more than anything.
 I’d had a couple of conversations with Libby about how we could integrate them into the program I was doing at Phillips at the time, but that sort of passed.
 When I started my company towards the end of 2012, I was, of course, interested in design practices that were…

 AT: …more material based...